sokid93/sokid93/README.md

 ## Books

 ### 📖 Currently Reading
+* "Domain-Driven Design: Tackling Complexity in the Heart of Software", by Eric Evans

+### 📘 Finished
 * "Refactoring: Improving the Design of Existing Code", by Martin Fowler

-### 📘 Finished
+* "Practical Object-Oriented Design", by Sandi Metz
 * "The Programmers Brain", by Felienne Hermans
 * "Unit Testing: Principles, Practices and Patterns", by Vladimir Khorikov
 * "Test-Driven Development By Example", by Kent Beck